realworldocaml/book/en/11-syntax-extensions.md

 (In the above, we use `Exn.handle_uncaught` to make sure that the exception gets printed out in full detail.)

-### Sexp-converters
+### Sexp converters

-The syntax-extension comes into play when we want s-expressions for new types that we define.
+The most important functionality provided by Sexplib is the auto-generation of converters for new types.
 We've seen a bit of how this works already, but let's walk through a complete example.
+Here's the source for the beginning of a library for representing integer intervals.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 (* file: int_interval.ml *)